dfrencham/dfrencham.github.io/_posts/2013-12-16-setting-up-syntaxhighligher-on-blogger.md

 Why do we use that odd CDATA syntax?
 It turns out that embedding code in code (such as this page) is harder than you might think.
 The browser will try to interpret the code.
 We can change all the code characters to character codes - but that alters the original code and quickly gets tiresome.

-Using &lt;script&gt; tags allows syntax highlighter to find your code sample. &lt;![CDATA[ ]]&gt; is a special tag that prevents XML/HTML parsers (such as your browser) from trying to parse that code block.
+Using &lt;script&gt; tags allows syntax highlighter to find your code sample.
+CDATA is a special tag that prevents XML/HTML parsers (such as your browser) from trying to parse that code block.

 If you do use Syntax Highlighter, make sure you provide a link to the <a href="http://alexgorbatchev.com/SyntaxHighlighter/">author's site</a>, as he provides it free of charge.